 It’s both fun and challenging to involve yourself in wholly creative processes.
 It’s no surprise that Commonwealth artists regularly win awards in all categories of the yearly competitions sponsored by The Boston Globe’s regional and national Scholastic Art and Writing Awards.

 Beyond our walls, the Boston area offers an extraordinary wealth of museums and galleries, theaters, concert halls, and other music venues.
 As a Commonwealth student, you’ll be perfectly placed to take full advantage of remarkable opportunities—on class trips, with friends, or by yourself.
-Regularly, our Impromptu Day sweeps the whole school off to a theatrical or musical performance; on Museum Day we fan out in small groups throughout the city and beyond to visit an eclectic array of exhibits.
 During Project Week and summer break, our artists find rewarding internships with local painters, photographers, and musicians in local museums, galleries, and studios, or teaching art in grade schools and community centers.

 Commonwealth turned me into a musical performer, and it wasn’t until I played here for the first time that I felt I had really given my whole self to this school.
 At the same time, I realized that the music does not have to be about me.
 I enjoy performing, but sometimes it’s just about sharing something beautiful, no matter who is playing.